If you’re looking for some sweet stuff to do in Cancun, you’ve come to the right place.

 If you wish to dive MUSA and you’re not tight on time, then you could wait until the day before to see if you can get a discount in order to save money, but bear in mind if you’re visiting in high season you could also be disappointed.

-Out of all the stuff to do in Cancun, the MUSA museum is definitely one of my favorites.”
+Out of all the unique things to do in Cancun, the MUSA museum is definitely one of my favorites.”

 ~Sarah Carter, A Social Nomad